mwarning/meshnet-lab/tests/README.md

 ## Scalability2 Test

-Send a ping from each node towards a sink and measure traffic.
+Send a ping from each node towards a single sink and measure traffic.

 [Go to Test](scalability2/)

 ## Scalability3 Test

-Send a ping from a sink node towards each other node and measure traffic.
+Send a ping from a single sink node towards each other node and measure traffic.

 [Go to Test](scalability3/)